-The Buddhist flag is prominently displayed during Vesak Day processions along with other important symbols such as Buddha statues.
+Buddhist festivals prominently display the colors of the Buddhist flag along with Buddha statues and other symbolic items.
 However, the meaning of the flag goes far beyond the bright colors on display.
-Most significant is that the colors portray the aura which emanated from the head of the Buddha after he achieved enlightenment.
-Similar to Buddha statues, the colors of the flag have come to reflect the virtues of Buddhism.
+This is because the colors portray the aura which emanated from the head of the Buddha after he achieved enlightenment.
+Similar to Buddhist mudras, the colors of the flag have also come to reflect the virtues of Buddhism.

-Primarily, there are 5 individual colors which are displayed vertically on the flag, running from left to right.
-Plus, the 6th and final rectangular band is a conglomeration of the 5 colors and displayed perpendicular to the other bands.
-Ultimately, the 6th band is meant to be a blend of the 5 separate colors.
-However, they are displayed independently for design purposes.
+The five primary colors are displayed vertically from left to right.
+Additionally, the 6th and final rectangular band is a blend of the 5 colors and displayed perpendicular to the other bands.
+However, the sixth band is not necessarily included.

 - Nila (Blue) – Spirit of Universal Compassion

 - Pita (Yellow) – Middle path of emptiness and avoiding extremes.